-13 Creative Ways to Reuse Those Old Gin Bottles (and Other Alcohol Bottles)
+13 Creative Ways to Reuse Those Old Empty Gin Bottles (and Other Alcohol Bottles)

-So gather all of your empty gin bottles, ask friends for some if you haven’t got any and check out these 13 ingenious and creative ways to put the life back into them.
+So gather all of your empty gin bottles, ask friends for some if you haven’t got any and check out these 13 ingenious and creative things to do with empty gin bottles.

 These wireless lamps are very easy to make and look fantastic!
 Use them in the house or bring them with you when you go camping, you don’t need a plug light them up.